 .
 I realized that in order to achieve my goal, I need professional experience in the financial industry to learn about the inner working of the financial world and the impact of business decision making on various related businesses.
 Knowing this, I double majored in Business Administration to learn the basic understanding of business operations and Economics to understand how global and domestic market works.
 Next in my step, I tried to find a job in the financial sector and managed to get into EY with M&A dealings.
 This position was useful for me to learn about corporate finance and its role in M&A business decision context to expand, divest, diversify, or penetrate a market, and its impact on the market, society, and economics of a country.

-For my next step, I believe Masters in Financial analysis is the cornerstone of fulfilling my mission.
-Understanding the value and drivers behind the performance of investments and companies will allow me to further learn how to be an effective and wise business decision maker.
-To support the Indonesia’s financial sector, excellent financial skill is critical to my future career.

-Having Masters in Financial Analysis from LBS means 3 things for me: 1) The skills for me to perform well in my career, 2) The credentials and degree to get into the positions I need to achieve my goals, and 3) expanding my current network to stay relevant with today’s financial world.

 As a future business leader, to make a big impact and progress in financial industry, expertizing in analytical skills will be indispensable to making an informed high-level decision making wherever I work.
 It is essential to understanding the holistic approach on various business aspects ranging from accounting framework to corporate strategies.
 In the end, whether a business decision is fruitful or not depends on our ability to evaluate and analyze the consequences and outcome of those decisions, and therefore financial analysis – is the perfect program for me.